 Preparing Lemons to be Frozen

-Since we grow our own lemons or get surplus from neighbors who grow their own lemons I know they haven’t been sprayed.
-I don’t feel a need to do more than a quick washing of the lemons to prepare them.
+Since we grow our own lemons or get surplus from neighbors who grow their own lemons I know they haven’t been sprayed with anything.
+So, I don’t feel a need to do more than a quick washing with dish soap and water to prepare them.

-Birds like to nest in our tree so there’s often bird droppings on some of them.
-Our chickens like to hang out under the tree and kick up dirt with sticks to the lemons.
-So, I wash them in a sink of soapy water.
+Birds like to nest in our tree so there might be bird droppings on some of them and our chickens like to hang out under the tree and kick up dirt with sticks to the lemons.
+So, they definitely need to be washed even though they are organic.

 If you’re using store bought lemons you might want to wash with a bit of apple cider vinegar or vegetable wash.
 You’ll need to do your own research and decide the pros and cons of it all.